 If you get restless just sitting on the beach, active options in Wildwood include biking, kayaking, and standup paddleboarding.
 History buffs will appreciate Wildwood’s collection of 1950s and ’60s architecture.
 And there are plenty of day-trip possibilities if you want to add a change of scene to your Wildwood vacation.

-A note on geography: What many people think of as Wildwood is actually three municipalities that share an island: Wildwood Crest, Wildwood (also known as Wildwood by the Sea), and North Wildwood.
+A note on geography: What many people think of as Wildwood, NJ is actually three municipalities that share an island: Wildwood Crest, Wildwood (also known as Wildwood by the Sea), and North Wildwood.
 Cresse Avenue divides Wildwood from Wildwood Crest, and 26th Avenue marks the boundary between Wildwood and North Wildwood.

 Each municipality has a slightly different vibe—Wildwood Crest and North Wildwood have a quieter, more residential feel than lively Wildwood, where you’ll find the big amusement parks and the bulk of the boardwalk.
 But each town runs seamlessly into the next, so you can take advantage of all the fun things to do in the Wildwoods regardless of where you stay.